 Hajj is one of the largest gatherings of religious pilgrims in the world.
 Here are some travel advisories to keep in mind during your Hajj pilgrimage:

-- Health risks: Due to the sheer number of visitors travelling for the Hajj, pilgrims are often susceptible to health risks.
+Due to the sheer number of visitors traveling for the Hajj, pilgrims are often susceptible to health risks.
 Travelers may experience food and water-related diseases like diarrhea and cholera.